The Queen Gives Donald Trump the Royal Treatment During State Visit

 Ivanka Trump and Jared Kushner watched from the balcony of the palace's White Drawing Room.

 Next, the president and first lady enjoyed a private lunch with Her Majesty.
-Afterwards, The Queen showed the couple a selection of U.S. artifacts.
-They were joined by Prince Harry and the Duke of York.
+Afterwards, The Queen showed the couple a selection of U.S. artifacts in the palace's picture gallery.
+They were joined by Prince Harry and the Duke of York, who had also attended the lunch along with the president's daughter.

+For her official gifts, The Queen presented the president with a first edition of The Second World War by Winston Churchill from 1959, as well as with a three-piece Duofold pen set.
+The first lady also received a specially commissioned silver box with a handcrafted enamel lid.

+Afterwards, the couple visited Westminster Abbey, where a wreath was laid in remembrance of the two World Wars.
+This is per tradition with a state visit.
+The Trumps then took a tour of the Abbey, which he referred to as a "special place."

 Rooke/Shutterstock